 - MySQL 5.1-5.5 to MariaDB 5.5 on CentOS 6

 - MariaDB 5.5 to MariaDB 10.0 on CentOS 6

 The majority of work needed when adjusting the MySQL server is editing the applicable directives within a MySQL configuration file.
 There are multiple, optional configuration files that MySQL looks for when starting up.
-They are read in the following order: Continue reading “MySQL Performance: System Configuration File & Routine Maintenance”
+They are read in the following order: Continue reading “MySQL Performance: System Config & Routine Maintenance”

 As discussed earlier in our MySQL Performance series, the InnoDB storage engine is designed to be a high-performance database for very large datasets.
 The row-locking technique it uses allows for many read and write requests to occur on a single table concurrently.
 This is a vast improvement in speed over traditional Continue reading “MySQL Performance: InnoDB Buffers & Directives”

 MyISAM is a table-locking based engine.
 Table-locking prevents all other processes from writing data to the target table.
 This locking behavior encompasses the entire MyISAM table, no matter how minor the data change.
 This type of locking preserves the integrity of the data but at the cost of performance.
 The performance penalty for using table-locking based engines like MyISAM become more laborious as the row count in the table grows.
 Very large tables will see a significant delay in performance when data needs to be written to a MyISAM table.